-Both full partnership projects and maturation projects are selected on the basis of a concept note application.
-Short-listed applicants are hereafter invited to present their proposal to an Advisory Committee.
-If the concept note is approved, the selected partnerships are invited to prepare a project document.
-Financial support is available covering up to 75% of the cost of preparing the project document within the overall budget (maximum DKK 500,000 for a full partnership project and maximum DKK 100,000 for a maturation project).
-The concept note template is found in the annex to these guidelines and on www.dgbp.dk
+The application deadline is 22 April 2025 and the mandatory application forms are available on the DGBP website.
+A first selection of projects is undertaken on the basis of a concept note application.
+Short-listed applicants are hereafter invited to present their proposal in an interview.
+If the applicant is granted a preliminary approval, the partnership is invited to prepare a project document.
+Financial support is available for non-commercial partners covering up to 75% of the cost of preparing the project document.
+The concept note template is found on the DGBP website.

-APPLICATION PROCESS 2023-24
+APPLICATION PROCESS 2025